-The Sydney Underground Film Festival (or SUFF as it’s commonly known) showcases quality independent and experimental films across three days and nights in September each year.
+The Sydney Underground Film Festival (or SUFF as it’s commonly known) showcases quality independent and experimental films across four days and nights in September each year.

 It gives alternative and up-and-coming filmmakers exposure by providing them with a platform to show their films to the public.